softworkz/embyuserwiki/Cinema-Mode.md

 Important: Make sure to run a library scan after adding new intro files.

-## Codec Intros
+## Media Info Intros

+Media info intros allow you to create intros based on the media information of the main feature you are watching.
+For example, if you're watching a movie with AC3 audio, you can create an ac3 intro called ac3.mp4, and place this in your media info intro path.

+The following fields are used to determine a match:

+* Video Codec
+* Audio Codec
+* Audio Profile
+* Tags

-In addition you can specify your own codec videos to be used with cinema mode.
-Simply create a folder containing the videos, and enter the path in the custom intro field:
+Simply create a folder containing the videos, and enter the path in the codec intro field:

 ![](images/server/cinemamode5.png)